sql-bi/docs/_mydocs/bravo/features/manage-dates/index.md

 ### Time Intelligence

-- **Time Intelligence Functions**: enables/disables the generation of time intellignece measures.
+- **Time Intelligence Functions**: enables/disables the generation of time intelligence measures.
 - **Target Measures**
     - *All Measures*: Generates the time intelligence version for all the model measures.
     - *Choose Measures*: Generates the time intelligence version only for the selected measures.